IBM/knative101-eventing/step3/README.md

   subscriberURI: http://event-display.default.svc.cluster.local/
 ```

-Check the logs of `event-display`, you will see that only messages from `cronjob` now:
+Check the logs of `event-display`, you will see that only events from `cronjob` now:

 ```text
 $ kubectl logs -f $(kubectl get pods --selector=serving.knative.dev/configuration=event-display --output=jsonpath="{.items..metadata.name}") user-container